Sharp Coder is reader-supported, meaning when you buy through links on our site, we may earn an affiliate commission.

 Sync Rigidbodies Over Network Using PUN 2

-Syncing Objects in PUN 2 is quite simple (as demonstrated in this tutorial).
-But what about syncing Rigidbodies?
+Syncing Objects in PUN 2 is simple, but what about syncing Rigidbodies?

-Unlike regular GameObjects, Rigidbody is also affected by the Gravity (if not Kinematic) and other objects as well.
-So instead of syncing just the object Transform, we also need to sync a couple of additional parameters, such as velocity and angularVelocity.
+Unlike regular GameObjects, Rigidbody is also affected by Gravity (if not Kinematic) and other objects as well.
+So instead of syncing just the object's Transform, we also need to sync a couple of additional parameters, such as velocity and angularVelocity.

-In this post, I will be showing how to make interactive Rigidbodies that can be affected by every Player in the Room and synced over Network.
+In this post, I will show how to make interactive Rigidbodies that can be affected by every Player in the Room and synced over Network.

 Unity version used in this tutorial: Unity 2018.3.0f2 (64-bit)